atreyasha/spp-explainability/docs/develop.md

             4.  change red link color in table of contents and modify color of URLs

+            5.  re-read all figure and table captions to ensure they make sense and are written well -\> remove schematic for better readability

+            6.  abstract and introduction should already mention key findings -\> synthesize these

         3. Formalities

             1. 20-90 pages thesis length -\> well-motivated yet
                 succinct

-            2.  abstract and introduction should already mention key findings -\> synthesize these

-            3.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples
+            2.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples

-            4.  date on bottom of manuscript should be date of submission before mailing to Potsdam
+            3.  date on bottom of manuscript should be date of submission before mailing to Potsdam

-            5.  add student registration details to paper such as matriculation number and other details
+            4.  add student registration details to paper such as matriculation number and other details

-            6.  update title page date to current submission date
+            5.  update title page date to current submission date

-            7.  take note of all other submission criteria such as statement of originality, German abstract, digital copy and others, see:
+            6.  take note of all other submission criteria such as statement of originality, German abstract, digital copy and others, see:
                 <https://www.uni-potsdam.de/en/studium/studying/organizing-your-exams/final-thesis>